My Photo

 October 25, 2005

-From Wire Service Reports
+From Wire Service Reports NEW YORK

 Merck, which also makes Zocor for high cholesterol and the osteoporosis treatment Fosamax, reported net income of $1.42 billion, or 65 cents a share.
 That beat by 3 cents a share the consensus forecast of analysts surveyed by Thomson Financial.